Miss Vickie's

 Miss Vickie's is a Canadian brand of potato chips made by Frito-Lay in the United States and Canada.
 The chips are kettle cooked and come in a variety of flavours.
 They are sold in Canada, Europe, and the United States.
-Originating on a farm from a recipe her mother had given to her, Miss Vickie slightly altered her inherited recipe by adding peanut oil to the potato chips.
+Originating on a farm from a recipe her mother had given to her, company co-founder Vickie "Miss Vickie" Kerr slightly altered her inherited recipe by adding peanut oil to the potato chips, but they are no longer cooked in peanut oil today.

 History

 The recipe originated with Vickie and Bill Kerr, at their potato farm in New Lowell, Ontario.
 The chips saw their debut at the 14th annual Alliston Potato Festival in 1987, gained quick popularity amongst festival attendees and completely sold out.
-Over the next few years the chips were produced and marketed from Pointe-Claire, Quebec, and became popular throughout all of Canada, holding 1% of the national market.
+Over the next few years, the chips were produced and marketed from Pointe-Claire, Quebec, and became popular throughout all of Canada, holding 1% of the national market.

 On February 1, 1993, Miss Vickie's was purchased by Hostess Frito-Lay.

+Flavours

+Miss Vickie's currently sells 10 different flavours of chips in the American market including:

+Sea Salt Original, Jalapeño, Sea Salt and Malt Vinegar, Smokehouse BBQ, Honey Mustard, Applewood Smoked BBQ, Spicy Dill Pickle, Lime and Cracked Pepper, Baja Chipotle and Sour Cream Herb & Onion.

+In Canada, flavours Original Recipe, Jalapẽno, Applewood Smoked BBQ, Spicy Dill Pickle, and Sour Cream Herb & Onion are sold.
+There are also exclusive flavours including:

+All Dressed, Sweet and Spicy Ketchup, Harvest Cheddar and Jalapẽno, Lime and Black Pepper, Sweet Chili and Sour Cream, Sea Salt and Malt Vinegar, Honey Dijon, and Unsalted.